AnkitSinghGTHB/AnkitSinghGTHB/README.md

 # Hi, I'm Ankit 👋

-I'm a student and an aspiring developer, passionate about learning and building new things every day.
+I'm a student and a developer, passionate about learning and building new things every day.

 - 🖥️ Top Skills: C++, Python, UI/UX
 - 🎨 Favourite Project: **Snakes can draw** — made with love!